Lochnivar/ashverse/books/book-04-the-ashes.md

 - **California's wealth** - Gold → oil → Hollywood → Silicon Valley.
 Too rich to bully back into line.
 - September 1939 is the climactic moment: Europe burns, continent watches
 - Bring together all the threads from the previous three books
-- The immortal bloodlines provide perspective but don't solve everything
+- The Fairfax and Meade families provide perspective but don't solve everything
 - Focus on the theme: "what happens when everyone is wrong"
 - The ashes metaphor: what remains after the fire
 - Leave some questions open - history continues